-Furthermore, we have listened to feedback on incorporating a consumer element to the judging process and we are pleased to announce that the 2021 program will incorporate a more encompassing scoring system where various elements, including consumer reviews, will contribute to the overall result.
+A consumer element will apply to the judging process and we are pleased to announce that the 2022 program will continue to incorporate a more encompassing scoring system where various elements, including consumer reviews, will contribute to the overall result.

-For the 2021 awards program the following changes will come into effect.
+For the 2022 awards program the following changes will come into effect.